marktomm/docker-node-base-example/README.md

 After cloning this repo, run `npm ci` once and then `node index.js` everytime the project node app needs to be run.
 Node v20 was using during development by author.

 Now navigate to `http://localhost:3000/hello` in your browser to see the result.

+It is also now possible to run the server using `npm run start` after making a single line adjustment in package.json.
+See commit 2.